bigtoga/Examples/Cloud - Azure/AZ-103/To Do - Questions to answer for exam.md

 2. **ARM deployments - what is needed to access Azure Key Vault secret during ARM template deployment?**
-   - TBD but I think an access key
+   - TBD but I think you need an access key
 </details>

 <details><summary>4.
 Storage </summary>

 1. **What is URL of an Azure File Share?**
    - TBD but I think https://**name_of_storage_acct**.file.core.windows.net/**name_of_file_share**
 </details>